kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_AppLifecycle.md

 }
 ```

-> Note: For more information about playing media while in the application runs in the background see the [Apple Developer Site](https://developer.apple.com/library/content/qa/qa1668/_index.html).
+> Note: For more information about playing media while the application runs in the background see the [Apple Developer Site](https://developer.apple.com/library/content/qa/qa1668/_index.html).

 </br>
 ### Connectivity